 “Ding!
 Dong!
-Dang!” is the ending theme for the second Naruto film, and it starts out kind of slow, but it picks up in tempo as it progresses.
+Dang!” is the ending theme for the second Naruto film, Naruto the Movie: Legend of the Stone of Gelel.
+It starts out kind of slow, but it picks up in tempo as it progresses.
 This is a much more memorable film theme song than “Home Sweet Home” from the first Naruto film is.

 “Namikaze Satellite” is an upbeat opening theme, and it’s also on the catchy side.
 “I’m Always By Your Side” is a slower ending theme song, and it’s one I like.
 This is the ending that shows most of the Leaf Village Genin when they were children.
 I think both the song and the visuals are very sweet.

 “Parade” is a mid-to-uptempo ending theme, and this one actually had two sets of visuals.
 The first visual, which only lasted for a short time, showed some of the animals that appeared in the series, as well as Naruto dressed in a dog suit.
 I was glad when this footage was quickly replaced with Sakura and the “sparklies.”